-What better way for you to become great leaders than to study and emulate people like Gandhi and Martin Luther King, Jr.?
-In QUEST 1 they will study six great leaders and complete document studies on their original speeches.
-On each statesman, there will also be a blue book essay exam and a polished persuasive essay due.
+What better way for your son or daughter to become a great leader than to study and emulate people like Gandhi and Martin Luther King, Jr.?
+In QUEST 1 they will study six incredible statesmen and complete document studies on their original speeches.
+There will also be a blue book essay exam and a polished persuasive essay due on each.
 We will have colloquia on classic literature and lectures on Leadership Education and the 6 Keys to Personal Influence.
 At the end of this first semester they will have 3 exams: an oral exam, a written exam, and a document study.

 Students can expect to study 16-20 hours outside of class time.
 Please have the necessary books in plenty of time to read and annotate them before they are due in class.
 Owning your own books help you to have a conversation with the author and deepens your understanding of the principles exemplified.
 Also, be careful to not overbook yourself so as to get the most from this class.